foxeswithdata/CWatM-PlantFATE/Toolkit/documentation/4_UsingCwatM.rst

 .. note::  a good documention on this has: https://pandas.pydata.org/pandas-docs/stable/development/contributing.html and https://docs.oggm.org/en/stable/contributing.html

-We also have a pyTest framework
+We also have a pytest framework.
+See the :ref:`Testing framework <rst_testing>` for more information.

 .. _license: